flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    on rank 0 where the content backing store is active.
 Default:
    ``content-sqlite``.

-content.blob-size-limit (Updates: C, R)
-   The maximum size of a blob, the basic unit of content storage.
-   Default: ``1073741824``.

-content.flush-batch-limit (Updates: C, R)
-   The maximum number of outstanding store requests that will be initiated when handling a flush or backing store load operation.
-Default: ``256``.

 content.hash (Updates: C)
    The selected hash algorithm.
 Default ``sha1``.
 Other options: ``sha256``.

-content.purge-old-entry (Updates: C, R)
-   When the cache size footprint needs to be reduced, only consider purging entries that are older than this number of seconds.
-Default:  ``10``.

-content.purge-target-size (Updates: C, R)
-   If possible, the cache size purged periodically so that the total size of the cache stays at or below this value, in bytes.
-Default: ``16777216``.

 RESOURCES